-Note: The information under the heading "Post-Employment Health Benefits" has been excerpted from the notes to the City's audited financial statements for the Fiscal Year ended June 30, 2021 which are included in Appendix B hereto.
+Note: The information under the heading "Post-Employment Health Benefits" has been excerpted from the notes to the City's audited financial statements for the Fiscal Year ended June 30, 2020 which are included in Appendix B hereto.

 In addition to LAGERS, the City provides post-employment healthcare benefits ("OPEB") to all retired employees meeting the service criteria for this benefit.
 From an accrual accounting perspective, the cost of post-employment healthcare benefits, like the cost of pension benefits, generally should be associated with the periods in which the cost occurs, rather than in a future year when it actually will be paid.
+In Fiscal Year 2018, the City adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+This Statement replaced the requirements of GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
+The net OPEB obligation recorded in accordance with GASB Statement No. 45 was removed, and the total OPEB liability was recorded in accordance with GASB Statement No. 75.